inspheric/nova-defaultable-fields/README.md

 ### Default any value

-Use the `default()` method on any standard Nova field to populate a simple value, e.g.
+Use the `default($value)` method on any standard Nova field to populate a simple value, e.g.

 ```php
 Text::make('Name')